Be Quick or Be Dead: Synopsis

-The song is about several political scandals taking place at the time of its release, including the Robert Maxwell banking scandal, European stock market crashes, and the BCCI case.
+The song is about several political scandals taking place at the time of its release, including the Robert Maxwell banking scandal (band mascot Eddie is seen with Maxwell on the single cover), European stock market crashes, and the BCCI case.
 It was released a month prior to the album and reached No. 2 on the UK Singles Chart.
 The song is faster and heavier than most Iron Maiden songs, and is the band's first single co-written by Janick Gers.

 The B-side features two official songs and one hidden track, including an original blues number ("Nodding Donkey Blues") and Montrose cover ("Space Station No. 5"), and the unlisted "Bayswater Ain't a Bad Place to Be".
 The last is a spoken word comedy piece by Bruce Dickinson (along with acoustic guitar accompaniment from Janick Gers) in which he imitates and makes fun of Maiden manager Rod Smallwood.
 A similar mockery of Smallwood was released before, as a B-side titled "Sheriff of Huddersfield", which was available on the "Wasted Years" single.

+Curiosities

+Sport Crime protagonist and former Rugby player Luca Tramontin stated that at the release, many players thought this track was about a high pressure match or competition.